firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

 There's some use cases for non-accountable signatures, where you don't know who signed
 - But what about if you need accountable signature, where you know who signed?
 - Just publish the signature shares!
 Each one is independently verifiable as long as you know individual public keys.
+- The deficit is you lose size advantage of aggregated signatures.
 - So perhaps publish FROST signature and you also have a ledger where you persist the individual signature shares or even aggregate them in MuSig to minimize size
 - There was a question on whether individual signature shares are forgeable!
    - If you're a participant you can forge signature shares of other participants, at least in MuSig2
       - Doesn't work against classic FROST1
       - This was exact difference with security in FROST2

-There's a paper from Chelsea on private & accountable signatures, but you're always going to need to a second accountability layer
+There's a paper from Chelsea on [private & accountable signatures](https://eprint.iacr.org/2022/1636.pdf), but you're always going to need to a second accountability layer

 ## Other Expansions

-- Adapter signatures offer opportunity for multi-hop locks
+Adapter signatures offer opportunity for multi-hop locks

-- [something about ZKP & nonces that was interesting]
+Could use MuSig-style ZKPs to create deterministic nonces for FROST.

-FROST inside a FROST
+There's also the possibility of a FROST inside a FROST
 - If inner-FROST are all DKGed, have to do something else
 - But can convert independent random values into Shamir Shares
    - End up with independent sharing of new secret